 If you commit a probation violation, you will most likely be served with a motion to revoke probation, or MTRP.
-This is a serious matter that should be handled by a team of top MTRP lawyers who will fight for you and keep the terms of your probation from being revoked.
+This is a serious matter that should be handled by a team of experienced MTRP lawyers who will fight for you and keep the terms of your probation from being revoked.

 There are many different kinds of probation violations.
 All are equally serious, and can result in a MTRP.
 These include: